AstraZeneca COVID vaccine data possibly 'outdated,' US regulator says | DW | 23.03.2021

 The US National Institute of Allergy and Infectious Diseases on Tuesday expressed concern that "outdated information" could have skewed the results showing the efficacy of AstraZeneca's coronavirus vaccine.

-The announcement comes one day after interim data from the British-Swedish drugmaker showed the vaccine was 79% effective in preventing symptomatic illness in a large trial conducted in the United States, Chile and Peru.
-The data also showed the vaccine's use did not show an increased risk of blood clots.
+The announcement comes one day after interim data from the British-Swedish drugmaker showed the vaccine was 79% effective in preventing symptomatic illness in a large trial conducted with adults in the United States, Chile and Peru and 100% effective against severe or critical forms of the disease and hospitalization.
+The data also did not point to increased risk of blood clots using the vaccine.
 Several European countries, including Germany, had temporarily suspended the use of the AstraZeneca vaccine amid fears it caused blot clots related to several deaths.

+Increased coronavirus testing in Germany aims to break chains of infection as vaccination efforts continue

 The US National Institute of Allergy and Infectious Diseases (NIAID) in a statement "expressed concern that AstraZeneca may have included outdated information from that trial, which may have provided an incomplete view of the efficacy data."